-As part of our Nectar Networks projects, we’ll be creating a new wildflower meadow at the park, plus a meadow of unharvested oats.
+As part of our Nectar Networks projects, we are creating a new wildflower meadow at the park, plus a meadow of unharvested oats.
 The wildflower meadow will not only bring colour to the park in summer, it will also become the latest addition to Cumbernauld’s “Nectar Network”, creating a new food supply for pollinating insects such as bees, butterflies and moths.
-Unharvested oats hark back to the area’s agricultural past, and while they may not be feeding us humans, they’ll provide a feast for farmland birds such as skylarks, fieldfares and redwings.
+Unharvested oats hark back to the area’s agricultural past, and while they may not be feeding us humans, they’ll provide a feast for farmland birds such as skylarks, linnets and yellowhammers.

 The meadows will create all sorts of opportunities for people to get involved, from mini-beast workshops with primary school pupils to practical conservation volunteering events.

 We also plan to develop creative signage that will share stories about the agricultural, social and natural history of the park.

 Last year we asked for your thoughts and ideas on how we can improve Cumbernauld Community Park for the benefit of both people and wildlife.
 Here are some of the findings from our consultation:

 87.2% of respondents said they supported the proposed meadows in the Park.

 Nearly 90% of people would like to know more about the wildlife of the Park.